VeritasSoftware/bet-easy/readme.md

 To run the front-end UI Angular app:

 1. Open folder **bet-easy-ui** in Visual Code.
+2. Open an Integrated Terminal from View menu and type:
+    *   npm install
-2. In the power shell terminal type: ng serve
+    *   ng serve
 3. Navigate to http://localhost:4200 in the browser.

 **Screenshot**: